HumanCellAtlas/dcp2/docs/dcp2_operating_procedures.rst

 repository.
 Both changes must be done as PRs following the `Pull request review`_  process.

-The test metadata should excercise all graph shapes in actual use.
+The test metadata should exercise all graph shapes in actual use.

 The schema references (``describedBy``) in all metadata documents in the main branch of `schema-test-data`_ repository must match the schemas on the `master` branch of the `metadata-schema`_ repository.
-Pull requests against the

 Pull request review